lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

 Q10: Write a SQL query to return the name of the gene that was most positively expressed in experiment exp23.
-Assume a minimum level of 1.0
+Assume a minimum level of 1.0.
+Use the SQL `LIMIT` keyword to return the top value.

     - SQL Query Pattern: